fritzjackhunt/fritzjackhunt/README.md

 - 🔭 I’m currently working on projects that's going to contribute positively to people
 - 🌱 I’m currently learning web3.0
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any possible ideas
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with hands-on resources to learn about web3.0 (i.e blockchains & smart contracts)
-- 💬 Ask me about ...
+- 💬 Ask me about memes
-- ⚡ Fun fact:
+- ⚡ Fun fact: A wanna be vegetarian
 - :mechanical_arm:  Motto: All I can, I will.

 ## Technology Stack